 Coolant is both coolant and antifreeze, it does both jobs, some people call it coolant and some antifreeze, both are right.
 Your coolant, as its name suggests helps keep the engine cool and also prevents the coolant from freezing in winter.

-Checking coolant level is great, but it may have lost it strength, meaning your car may overheat in traffic or come winter time the coolant could freeze solid and destroy the engine, or just push out the frost plugs, if your lucky.
+Checking coolant level is great, but it may have lost its strength, meaning your car may overheat in traffic, or come winter time the coolant could freeze solid and destroy the engine, or just push out the frost plugs if you are lucky.